hdelva/fosite/thesis/report.md

 \caption{Types in Python} \label{smp:types}
 \end{code}

-Code sample \ref{smp:types} illustrates the oddity in this.
-The `type` function returns a class object, so that `type(42)` returns the class objects of name `int`.
+Code sample \ref{smp:types} illustrates why this is odd.
+The `type` function returns a class object, so that `type(42)` returns the class object of name `int`.
 Using the same function to get the class object's type returns a class object of name `type`.
 Requesting that object's type reveals something strange -- `type` is its own type.
 This seemingly cyclic dependency gets implemented in CPython using a type flag, if that flag is set it'll return the type class object when needed.
-In other words, the `type` object doesn't have a reference to itself, it'll get its own reference at runtime when needed.
+In other words, the `type` object doesn't have a reference to itself, it'll get a reference to itself at runtime when needed.

-In other words, the type of a value is the same as its class object.
-A class's basetypes have nothing to do with its type -- they always have type `type`.
+The type of a value is the same as its class object.
+A class's basetypes have nothing to do with its type -- a class object's type is always `type`.
 These semantics are quite straight forward to model in an abstract interpreter: the list of base class references are still there, but there's also a type flag.
 When that flag is set, the `type` function shouldn't use the base classes but fetch the pointer to the `type` class object.

-Besides types and base classes, the Fosite interpreter also keeps track of attributes and elements.
-Attributes can reuse the namespace logic that's implemented for scoping.
-Elements are a lot harder to model and will be covered by a later section.

 ## Paths and Mappings

-In order to report the cause of an error accurately, we need to know the source of every value.
-A path should correspond to a sequence of instructions so that the user gets an idea of the execution path that lead to a problem.
+In order to report the cause of errors and warnings accurately, we need to know the source of every value.
+A path corresponds to a sequence of code points so that the user gets an idea of the execution path that lead to a problem.
 Every entry in the path gets called a path node.
 Examples of path nodes include which branch of a conditional was followed, assignments, and function calls.

-Every AST node has a unique identifier with a total ordering we can use.
+The path nodes should submit a logical ordering, so that users can easily interpret results.

+As mentioned in section \ref{languages}, AST node have totally ordered unique identifiers.
 A first attempt at defining the path node would be to just reuse the AST identifiers.
-This works fine until user-defined functions come into the picture.
+This works fine until function call come into the picture.
 A function call will come after the function definition, and its identifier will be larger than any of the function definition's nodes.
 This would place the function body execution before the function call itself.
-On top of that, this system does not support executing the same node more than once.
+On top of that, this approach does not support executing the same node more than once.
 A better solution is to define a path node to be an ordered collection of AST nodes -- the nodes that are currently being executed.
-Some nodes need some extra information, a branch node needs to contain which branch was actually taken.
+Some nodes need extra information, a branch node for example needs to indicate which branch was actually taken.
-Each branch is incrementally numbered, and also contains the total number of branches for practical reasons (see method calls and namespace frames).
+Each branch is incrementally numbered, and contains the total number of branches for practical reasons (see sections \ref{namespace} and \ref{function-calls}).
 The actual branch numbers are of no concern, their main purpose is telling possible branches apart.
-Definition \ref{def:path_node} makes this more formal, and definitions \ref{def:path_order}, \ref{def:contain}, \ref{def:complement}, \ref{def:mergeable}, and algorithm \ref{alg:complement} introduce useful properties of paths.
+Definition \ref{def:path_node} describes the structure of a path node, and definitions \ref{def:path_order}, \ref{def:contain}, \ref{def:complement}, \ref{def:mergeable}, and algorithm \ref{alg:complement} introduce useful properties of paths.

-A mapping is simply a pair of the form `(Path, Pointer)`.
-Because they usually appear in multiples, they can be implemented as a list of `(Path, Pointer)` values instead.
-In this case, every path in a mapping must be distinct; there are no paths that are contained by another path in the same mapping.

 \begin{definition} \label{def:path_node}
 A path node is of the form $((n_1, n_2, ... , n_i), b, t)$, where the elements $n_i$ are an ordered sequence of AST node identifiers, $b$ is the number of the branch that was taken, and $t$ is the total of branches that were possible at that node.